SM Spirituality Media

 Definition

 American Trappist monk (1915–1968) of the Abbey of Gethsemani in Kentucky, and the most widely read Catholic contemplative of the twentieth century.
-His autobiography The Seven Storey Mountain (1948) renewed Anglophone interest in monastic life; his later writings — increasingly engaged with Zen, Sufism and the apophatic mystics — opened a sustained dialogue between Christianity and the contemplative traditions of Asia.
-His correspondence with Thich Nhat Hanh, D.T.
-Suzuki and the Dalai Lama is the canonical example of a serious Western Christian taking the Buddhist meditative literature seriously on its own terms.
+His autobiography The Seven Storey Mountain (1948) renewed Anglophone interest in monastic life.
+His later writings, increasingly engaged with Zen, Sufism, and the apophatic mystics, opened a sustained dialogue between Christianity§ and the contemplative traditions of Asia.
+His correspondence with Thich Nhat Hanh§, D.T.
+Suzuki, and the Dalai Lama is the canonical example of a serious Western Christian taking Buddhist meditative literature seriously on its own terms.

 written by editorial · revised continuously

-Born in France in 1915 to a New Zealand painter and an American Quaker, orphaned by sixteen, partially-misspent at Cambridge and Columbia, Merton converted to Catholicism in 1938 and entered the Trappist Abbey of Gethsemani in Kentucky in December 1941.
-He took the religious name Father Louis.
-His superior asked him in 1946 to write his autobiography; The Seven Storey Mountain appeared in 1948 and did for the contemplative life in mid-century America what no monastic memoir had done in English — sold over 600,000 copies in its first year, was translated into more than fifteen languages, and turned an obscure Cistercian abbey into a vocational pull.
-Merton remained at Gethsemani for the rest of his life, eventually as the abbey's master of novices and later, from 1965, as a hermit in a cinderblock cabin a mile from the main enclosure.
-He continued to write at the rate of a book a year — eventually some seventy volumes of journals, essays, poetry, social criticism and translations from the Christian mystics.
+Merton was born in France in 1915 to a New Zealand painter and an American Quaker.
+He was orphaned by sixteen.
+After years at Cambridge and Columbia, he converted to Catholicism in 1938 and entered the Trappist Abbey of Gethsemani in Kentucky in December 1941, taking the religious name Father Louis.
+His superior asked him to write his autobiography in 1946.
+The Seven Storey Mountain appeared in 1948.
+It sold over 600,000 copies in its first year and was translated into more than fifteen languages.
+The book turned an obscure Cistercian abbey into a vocational draw and revived popular interest in the contemplative life across the English-speaking world.
+Merton remained at Gethsemani for the rest of his life.
+He served as master of novices, then from 1965 as a hermit in a cinderblock cabin a mile from the main enclosure.
+He continued to write at roughly a book a year, producing some seventy volumes: journals, essays, poetry, social criticism, and translations from the Christian§ mystics§.

 The interfaith opening

-Merton died in Bangkok on 10 December 1968, four hours after delivering a paper on Marxism and monasticism at a conference of Asian Christian and Buddhist monks.
-He was electrocuted by a faulty electric fan in the room where he was staying.
-The trip had been the longest he ever took outside the abbey; it had included a meeting with the young Dalai Lama in Dharamsala and several weeks of darśan with Tibetan teachers, who afterwards described him as a contemplative of formed depth.
-The late journals, published posthumously as The Asian Journal, are his most direct record of the encounter and his most explicit identification with the project of contemplative prayer read as one form of a wider human discipline that the Buddhist literature had simply mapped more carefully.
-The figure that emerges in those final pages is closer to a non-dual reader of his own tradition than the Catholic publishing market of the 1960s knew what to do with.
+Merton died in Bangkok on 10 December 1968.
+He was electrocuted by a faulty electric fan in his hotel room, four hours after delivering a paper on Marxism and monasticism at a conference of Asian Christian and Buddhist monks.
+It was the longest trip he had ever taken outside the abbey.
+It had included a meeting with the young Dalai Lama in Dharamsala and several weeks of darśan with Tibetan teachers, who described him afterward as a contemplative of formed depth.
+His late journals were published posthumously as The Asian Journal.
+They are his most direct record of the encounter and his most explicit statement that contemplative prayer§ is one form of a wider human discipline which Buddhist literature had simply mapped more carefully.
+The figure in those final pages is closer to a non-dual§ reader of his own tradition than the Catholic publishing market of the 1960s knew what to do with.

-The index has no Merton media of its own — his books are not yet rowed, the recordings of his Gethsemani novitiate talks not yet rowed.
-The omission is the gap most worth closing if a single Christian contemplative voice were to be added: he is the figure most consistently named across the entries on Christianity, contemplative prayer, mysticism and apophatic theology, and the obvious point of entry for a reader arriving from a Christian background into the Asian material that fills more of the index's shelves.
-The Zen entry treats his correspondence as the twentieth century's clearest example of these traditions recognising one another across their vocabularies; an actual Merton row would let the entry point at the source rather than the gloss.
+The index holds no Merton media yet.
+His books are not rowed, and the recordings of his Gethsemani novitiate talks have not been added.
+The gap is significant.
+He is the figure named most consistently across the entries on Christianity§, contemplative prayer§, mysticism§, and apophatic theology§.
+For a reader arriving from a Christian background, he is the natural point of entry into the Asian material that fills more of the index's shelves.
+The Zen§ entry cites his correspondence as the twentieth century's clearest example of two traditions recognising each other across their vocabularies.
+An actual Merton row would let the entry point at the source rather than the gloss.

 — end of entry —